jysndabuio/EHR-Web-Application/README.md

 # Building a simple Electronic Health Record web application as part of the examination in ISHC.
 The goal is to familiar and have a hands on experience in building a web application.

-The web application is build using
-HTML, CSS, Javascript, Python, Flask, Mysql.
+The web application is build using HTML, CSS, Bootstrap 5.3,  Javascript, Python, Flask, Mysql.

 In order to run the web application:
 - User must create a .env in the root folder for the username and password used in their mysql server plus container for secret key that need to be genarated by running the "secret_key_gen.py"